-Life in Italy During the Middle Ages
+Life in Medieval Italy

 In the time following the end of the Western Roman Empire known popularly as the Dark Ages, Italy faced great hardship due to the political and military struggles among the Byzantines, the Lombards and the Franks, along with a visible collapse of the Mediterranean trade.